rebortg/vyos-eveng/README.md

 # VyOS EVENG Lab Testing

 This POC is for automatic build and test predefined labs for vyos.
-At the moment, it only work with the EVE-NG Pro version, b/c the API is different from the CE version
+At the moment, it only works with the EVE-NG Pro version, b/c the API is different from the CE version

 ## Quickstart

-install collection:

-`ansible-galaxy collection install vyos.vyos`

 install python pramiko and scp